USS San Saba: World War II

 After trials and amphibious training, San Saba departed San Francisco on 1 July 1945 for the Marshall Islands to transport troops and war supplies.
 She reached Eniwetok on 14 July; and, during the two months following, carried out transport missions to Ulithi, Caroline Islands; Leyte, Philippines; Manus, Admiralty Islands; Milne Bay, New Guinea; back to the Philippines at Mindoro, Subic Bay, and Manila; and thence on occupation duty to Yokohama, Sendai, Mutsu Kawa, and Ishinomaki Wan, Japan.

 San Saba returned to Leyte temporarily at the end of September before sailing for San Francisco on 6 October.
 En route, she was detoured to Seattle, Washington, where she arrived on the 24th.

 Following a period in drydock at Everett, Washington, she made a voyage in November and December to Okinawa and returned to San Pedro, California.
 On 14 January 1946, ownership of San Saba was transferred to the Navy Department; and, by the end of February, she had completed a passenger/cargo run to the Marianas.
 A month later, she departed San Francisco to carry troops to Okinawa and returned on 4 May.

 San Saba sailed on 18 May for China and arrived at Shanghai on 5 June.
 She got underway on the 10th and steamed to Okinawa to embark over 900 Naval personnel for transport to Yokosuka, Japan.
 She returned to San Diego on 4 July.
-On the 17th of July, she was ordered to the Mare Island Naval Shipyard at San Francisco for inactivation.
+On 17 July, she was ordered to the Mare Island Naval Shipyard at San Francisco for inactivation.